Explore 2 bordering European countries using just 1 rail pass!

 A pass with 4, 5, 6, 8, or 10 days within 2 months means that you get 4, 5, 6, 8, or 10 travel days during which you can travel by train within a 2 month period.
 Travel days are flexible so you can decide on the go when you use each one.

 What is the difference between 1st and 2nd class?

 The difference between 1st and 2nd class rail travel is the level of comfort and the facilities provided.
-Most European trains have both 1st and 2nd class cars, but there are also trains without class distinction.
 A 1st class Eurail Pass is more expensive than a 2nd class Eurail Pass.